eichelbw/franklin/README.md

 Okay so once this is over, the plan is to build a todo application (a la [TodoMVC](todomvc.com)) except that I'd like to pull tasks from the [Evernote](https://dev.evernote.com/doc/start/python.php) and [Google Calendar](https://developers.google.com/google-apps/calendar/firstapp) APIs.

+**EDIT**

+Have begun persuing the todo aspect of this project more than the Flask side of things.
+As such, _microblog_ progress is on hold.

 With that in mind. . .

 **TODO**